Introducción a la portabilidad¶

 Por ello, Ubuntu Touch no puede construirse completamente desde el código fuente para la mayoría de los dispositivos comerciales.
 En su lugar, la portación del sistema a estos dispositivos implica la integración de los vendor blobs anteriormente mencionados en el resto del sistema, que puede construirse desde el código fuente.

 The next component of Ubuntu Touch is a pre-compiled root filesystem which needs to be installed on the device.
 This component does not communicate directly with the device hardware.
 Instead, this communication is mediated by a Hardware Abstraction Layer (HAL) which needs to be built for each specific device, because each device has its specific hardware architecture.
-This component is called Halium and is available in different versions (5.1 which is largely obsolete, 7.1, 9, 10 and 11 as of writing) corresponding to different Android versions.
+This component is called Halium and is available in different versions corresponding to different Android versions.

 The Halium project enables Linux systems to run on Android hardware.
-It is a joint effort by multiple mobile operating systems, notably Lune OS and UBports.
+It is a joint effort by multiple mobile operating systems, notably Lune OS, Droidian and Ubuntu Touch.

-UBports porting builds on top of Halium porting.
-Consequently, you will be using both the Halium porting guide and the UBports porting guide.
+Ubuntu Touch porting builds on top of the Halium GSI.
+The Halium GSI is discussed further below.
 At times it may also be helpful to test with one of the other operating systems to debug a problem from different angles.

 Halium is an indispensible part of an Ubuntu Touch port and is available in the form of open source software.
 Developing a new version of Halium is a very considerable task which is why only a few versions of Halium are available.
 Each port of Ubuntu Touch has to be based on one of the available Halium versions and vendor blobs from the corresponding Android version.
 See the first two columns of the table below for details.

-You, the porter, need to build Halium (in part or in whole, depending on porting method) and install this together with the Ubuntu Touch rootfs in order to create a functioning Ubuntu Touch port.
+You, the porter, need to build a Halium kernel, which is installed together with the Ubuntu Touch rootfs and the Halium GSI, to create a functioning Ubuntu Touch port.

 Halium is built using source code for a modified version of the Android operating system called LineageOS (see the LineageOS website and wiki).
 The required source code is available online and needs to be downloaded and configured to build the correct Halium version for each individual device port.
 The table below shows which versions are required for the different Halium versions.